Change of Seasons in Italy

 Most travelers choose to visit Italy in the warmer months, which is certainly understandable.
 But there’s much to enjoy in the off-seasons, not the least of which is the diminished crowds and scarcity of fellow sightseers.

 During the late autumn in Rome, the street vendors sell their warm chestnuts to locals and tourists alike as they stroll down Via del Corso during the evening passeggiata.
 Visiting Venice in the winter, you can watch the fog creep across the lagoon and settle upon the city like a gray ghost.
 In the Alps, people make Vin Brulè to keep warm by the fire, while a quilt of white snow unfolds down the mountain to cover the trees and buildings of the little villages.
 It can be lovely, really.

 But this Floridian still prefers more balmy weather…and my wardrobe reflects this preference, even if my choice of apparel is often met with disdain by my Italian friends.Simply put, my dress habits are aligned with my comfort.
 On a rare warm day in March, I’m not afraid to wear short sleeves and sandals.
 The looks I receive from passers-by betray their mortification; an expression which is a mix of bewilderment and disgust.
 I don’t care; I’m American and no slave to fashion or seasonal trends.

 The Change of Seasons in Italy

-Last week, the “official” calendar declared that spring has arrived, but we shouldn’t let that small detail fool us.
+Next week, the “official” calendar will declare that spring has arrived, but we shouldn’t let that small detail fool us.
 You see, it’s not yet time for the change of seasons—at least not in Italy.
 There are other indicators of springtime that supersede the vernal equinox.